tinnlab/Risk-Review-Benchmark/README.md

-# Reproducing Results for the Benchmark of Risk Prediction Methods

 This repository contains the code to reproduce the benchmark of risk prediction methods for the manuscript:

 **A Comprehensive Review of Cancer Survival Prediction Using Multi-Omics Integration and Clinical Variables**